borisetingof/rating-component/README.md

 ```

 #### callback _(function)_
-Set callback function executed when `Apply` button is pressed.
+The component is rendered as interactive widget when the callback function is defined.
+Callback function gets executed with `rating` passed as a parameter along with `success` and `error` hooks when `Apply` button is pressed.
 Callback function can be used to process/store the selected rating.

 Example:
 ```js